Blogpost · February 19, 2026

 Traditional LLMs rely only on pattern learning from training data.
 RAG introduces external memory access during inference without modifying model parameters.

 One of the biggest challenges of deploying large language models is hallucination risk.
 Models sometimes generate plausible but incorrect information.
-RAG helps mitigate this by grounding responses using retrieved evidence.
+RAG helps mitigate this by grounding responses in retrieved evidence.

 RAG vs Fine-Tuning vs Prompt Engineering